FabricioBattaglia/Moment-of-Muscle/README.md

 Wanyea Barbel - As a user, I want to be able to add and view postings on the job board.

-Mitchell Wise - Work on returning data from the database to the user and be able to add, edit and delete that data
+Mitchell Wise - Push and Pull user data to the database (Firestore)

 Will Hall - Prepare UI templates for later use, reorganize charts